jenkinsci/drupal-developer-plugin/README.md

 #### Usage

+##### Create Local Database

+ * TODO mysql commands (user jenkins)
- * TODO
+ * TODO unless sqlite
- * Install Drush, possibly using system config page
+ * TODO Install Drush ?, possibly using system config page

- * Run MySQL
+##### Create Project

- * Create a MySQL database
+ * Create a new Freestyle project
- * Top-level item creates a ready-to-use project to review code and run tests on a vanilla Drupal core (just set the DB URL).
+ * TODO (skip most of config below except web server config, and also makefile is not ideal) Top-level item creates a ready-to-use project to review code and run tests on a vanilla Drupal core (just set the DB URL).
 Just update the SCM info to run it on your code - use Makefile or any other SCM like [Git](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin) or [Subversion](https://wiki.jenkins-ci.org/display/JENKINS/Subversion+Plugin)

+##### Configure Source Code Management
+ * Checkout a Drupal codebase
+ * TODO ideally in a subdirectory
+ * TODO git example (drupal.git)
+ * TODO Makefile example
+ * TODO subversion example (subdirectory)
+ * TODO Multiple-SCMs example
+ 1. TODO if you have Drupal in your codebase, then checkout into workspace root
+ 2. TODO if you don't, then checkout Drupal and your codebase using the [Multiple SCMs Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Multiple+SCMs+Plugin) (more efficient) or using the 'Drush Makefile' SCM

+##### Configure Local Web Server

  * Might want to run Apache / php web server for tests as recommended by simpletest
+ * Apache config example, should point at Drupal root (possibly workspace root)

+##### Configure Builds

+ * TODO each build/field
+ * TODO configure Mysql
  * Note that core simpletests run forever. you can monitor progress on /console ; might want to skip core tests
- 1. TODO if you have Drupal in your codebase, then checkout into workspace root
- 2. TODO if you don't, then checkout Drupal and your codebase using the [Multiple SCMs Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Multiple+SCMs+Plugin) (more efficient) or using the 'Drush Makefile' SCM
- * If create as freestyle project, then configure checkstyle + junit plugins
+ * TODO common values for codereview except (sites/all/modules/contrib etc) + simpletest except
+ * Simpletest URI should match web server config
  * TODO link to @ignore system

+##### Configure Reports

- * TODO common values for codereview except (sites/all/modules/contrib etc) + simpletest except
+ * TODO checkstyle + junit

+##### Build Project

+ * Click 'build now', after some time graphs should show up

 #### Dependencies